 I don’t know about you, but although I know bugs do find a way into the house, it always makes me feel like I’m dirty and I don’t know how to take care of my home.

-The truth of the matter is, bugs will always find a way into your home.
+The truth of the matter is, that bugs will always find a way into your home.
 Since they’re so small, we either carry them in, they hitch a ride on the family dog, they crawl through small spots that aren’t sealed properly, or they just fly in when we open the door.

 12 Natural pest control tips to use inside your home